hodabs/hodabs/README.md

   Announcements
 ----------------------------------------------------------------------

+* Reports folder has been started.

+* Thinking of quitting due to this KM thing.
+Sooner or later.

 * KFN insulted The Almighty Fashion so much and be banned and decided not to get back to the forum.